Priyanka-Rai18/GeeksFiesta_AI-ML_geeky_/README.md

  We observed in column "year" and "temperature" have median> mean while in column "month" and "wind_speed" have median<mean.
 ### Step 8: Performing Boxplot for every column
 we then plotted a pairplot with PM2.5 as the x-axis vs each column.
 And we observed, PM2.5 is constant across all columns.
+## Model training and Evaluation| Day 5-Day 6
+### Aim
+    We have to build and train a model which will predict the quality of air and PM 2.5 concentrations.
+### Step 1: Spliting the Dataset
+### Step 2: Training the model by Random Forest Regression
+### Step 3: Evaluating Accuracy of Random Forest
+### Step 4: Training the model by Decision Tree Regression
+### Step 5: Evaluating Accuracy of  Decision Tree
+### Step 6: Testing the model
+### Step 7: Choosing the best accuracy model
+### Step 8: Plotting graph of actual vs predicted
+### Step 9: Predicting output on 10 different inputs